NASM CES Study Guide

 Cervico-Thoracic Mobility

-If the static malalignments are found in the hip, or movement compensations are seen in the shoulders or the head and neck, these assessments should be done next.
+If static malalignments are found in the hip, or movement compensations are seen in the shoulders or the head and neck, these assessments should be done next.

 Make sure to look through the photos and the descriptions for the various movements and tests for mobility shown for this section in the chapter.